 Among those common injuries, hip fractures are the most likely to cause disability, and they almost always require surgery, either to repair the bones or replace the hip.
 Hip surgery restores mobility

-in many patients, but recovery is long and difficult and complications are possible, as any of the thousands of patients affected by the recent hip implant recalls could tell you.
+, but recovery is long and difficult and complications are possible, as any of the thousands of patients affected by the recent hip implant recalls could tell you.

 Several widely used hip implants have been recalled, including two DePuy ASR hip implant systems, the popular Stryker Rejuvenate implant system and the Zimmer Durom Cup.
 All had high rates of failure and serious complications.
 One of the most serious complications is metallosis, which is a